B56 domain

-Protein phosphatase 2A (PP2A) is a major intracellular protein phosphatase that regulates multiple aspects of cell growth and metabolism.
-Phosphorylation enables the activation or The ability of this widely distributed heterotrimeric enzyme to act on a diverse array of substrates is largely controlled by the nature of its regulatory B subunit.
-There are multiple families of B subunits, this family is called the B56 family.
+The B56 domain is a docking site for protein phosphatase 2A (PP2A), a holoenzyme.
+PP2A is a major intracellular protein phosphatase that regulates multiple aspects of cell growth and metabolism.
+Phosphorylation enables the activation of this widely distributed heterotrimeric enzyme on a diverse array of substrates andis largely controlled by the nature of its regulatory B subunit.
+There are multiple families of B subunits, This family is called the B56 family.